 Summary: This post introduces how to boot Mac to Disk Utility and use it, in case you misuse Disk Utility and bring problems like data loss and Mac not booting up.
-You can also open Disk Utility in Recovery Mode to fix some issues.
+You can also open Disk Utility in macOS Recovery mode to fix some issues.